Who says healthy kids’ lunchboxes have to be boring?

 - Switch up the weekday sandwich with a stuffed pita bread.

 If your child can’t handle dairy, don’t fret!
-There are plenty of non-dairy options you can include such as fortified breads and dairy-free cheeses, according to Health Navigator.
+There are plenty of non-dairy options you can include such as fortified breads and dairy-free cheeses.
 If you aren’t sure about a product, it’s a good idea to consult with your child’s doctor.

 Here’s how you can include dairy in your kids’ lunches: